-When you first make a claim for ESA after a three day ‘waiting period’ you will be put on the ‘assessment phase’.
+When you first make a claim for ESA after a seven day ‘waiting period’ you will be put on the ‘assessment phase’.
 This period is to allow JobCentre Plus to assess whether you are eligible and, if you are, what rate of ‘main phase’ ESA is payable.
 At this stage all you need to show is a medical certificate.

 People who are assessed as not having limited capability for work cannot get ESA.
 They will instead have to sign on for Jobseekers Allowance or, if they can, claim Income Support.

 For more information see eligibility conditions for Employment and Support Allowance.
 More details on the process for claiming and assessing ESA are available on the Employment and Support Allowance section of DWP's website.
 If you live in Northern Ireland more details on claiming and assessing ESA are available on the NIDirect website.